benbaptist/qemuweb/README.md

    - Select the VM from the sidebar
    - Click the "Start" button
    - Once started, click "Connect Display" to access the VM console

-## Development

-The project uses a modular structure:

-- `core/`: Contains the core QEMU interaction logic
-- `web/`: Contains the Flask web application
-- `config/`: Handles configuration management
-- `frontend/`: Contains all frontend assets
-- `cli.py`: Command-line interface implementation

-To contribute:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## License